metmatera/master_thesis_marrtino_apps/config/README.md

 # MARRtino firmware parameters configuration #

 NOTE: Instructions have been updated for 2018 firmware.
-If you have 2017 firmware, please use the scripts named with 2017.
+If you have 2017 firmware, please use the scripts named with 2017 or refer to previous checkout ```19c4c221f81e2414651aceeba900ca3a0c66988e``` of this repository.

 ## Scripted version ##